google/closure-templates/documentation/reference/messages.md

 attribute value may contain one or more expressions (though using three or more gender expressions in one message is strongly discouraged).
 Each gender expression should evaluate to a string.
 There are three recognized cases:
-'female', 'male', and any other string[^1], which is treated as unknown gender.
+'female', 'male', and any other string, which is treated as unknown gender.

 For gender expressions, prefer data references (for example, `$userInfo.userGender`) instead of more complex expressions.
 Translators see the